craigmiller160/send-safely-backend/README.md

 This is the backend coding assessment for Craig Miller's interview with Send Safely.

+## Basic Overview

+This application is designed to take in a series of arguments that provide SendSafely credentials, an action, and any additional information required for that action.
+At any point in time the current status of the package can be reviewed using the `GET_PACKAGE_INFO` action.
+This allows for incrementally constructing and managing the state of a package prior to sending it.

 ## About Undo Functionality

 Since the `SendSafely` API does not appear to natively implement "undo" functionality, I chose to simply provide the ability to both add and remove all features of a package.
 This is the simplest solution to allow the end users to undo mistakes.